These instructions take you step-by-step through making a 120 cm (48 in.)

 Materials for this

 The kite described here will do well with just

 about any fairly light plastic sheet.
 For example, painter's

-drop-sheet or drop-cloth plastic.
-That would be around 4mil thickness
+drop sheet or drop cloth plastic.
+That would be about four mil thickness

 for those buying plastic sheet in the US.
 A light sail will help the